bcgov/digital-toolkit/README.md

 ### Contributing to the guides

 There are a couple of ways to contribute: Either a) fork a repository, modify or create new content, and submit a pull request, or reach out to one of the contacts mentioned within the toolkit to begin a discussion of alternate ways.
 One way may be as simple as a Word document.

+`introduction.md` is special.
+Be sure to name the `guide` and the `title` the same way

 #### Adding a new guide